About EPEAT

 Computers and Displays

-- EPEAT Computers and Displays Category Criteria [based on 1680.1a-2020 – IEEE Standard for Environmental and Social Responsibility Assessment of Computers and Displays–Amendment 1: Editorial and Technical Corrections and Clarifications]
+EPEAT Computers and Displays Category Criteria: IEEE 1680.1™ - 2018 Standard for Environmental and Social Responsibility Assessment of Computers and Displays and IEEE 1680.1a™ - 2020 Standard for Environmental and Social Responsibility Assessment of Computers and Displays - Amendment 1: Editorial and Technical Corrections and Clarifications

 Imaging Equipment

-- EPEAT Imaging Equipment Category Criteria [based on IEEE 1680.2™ – 2012 Standard for Environmental Assessment of Imaging Equipment]
+EPEAT Imaging Equipment Category Criteria: IEEE 1680.2™ - 2024 Standard for Environmental Assessment of Imaging Equipment

 Mobile Phones

-- EPEAT Mobile Phone Category Criteria [based on UL 110 Edition 2 – 2017 Standard for Sustainability for Mobile Phones (including revisions through September 28, 2018)]
+EPEAT Mobile Phone Category Criteria: UL 110 Edition 2 – 2017 Standard for Sustainability for Mobile Phones (including revisions through September 28, 2018)

 Network Equipment

-- EPEAT Network Equipment Category Criteria [based on Criteria for the Sustainability Assessment of Network Equipment for the Global Electronics Council EPEAT® Ecolabel and the TÜV Rheinland Green Product Mark]
+EPEAT Network Equipment Category Criteria: Criteria for the Sustainability Assessment of Network Equipment for the Global Electronics Council EPEAT® Ecolabel and the TÜV Rheinland Green Product Mark

 Photovoltaic Modules and Inverters